vbilohorodskyi/peregrin/README.md

 map.txt - file where you can specify pages to test
 !
 ALL URLs from the new line, no EOF-EOL symbols,
 !
-ALL URLs must be specified with excact protocol, as it is done in URL string of browser
+ALL URLs must be specified with exact protocol, as it is done in URL string of browser

 peregrin.py -- main script to run tests.